4ms/metamodule-docs-website/docs/using_rack.md

 ## Creating Knobsets in VCV Rack

 A Knob Set is a group of mappings.
-You can create up to eight Knob Sets in a MetaModule patch and switch between them on the fly.
+You can create up to eight Knob Sets in a MetaModule patch and switch between them on the fly when running the patch on the MetaModule.

+Knob Sets are a great way to control the entire patch using just the 12 on-board knobs.

 See [Knob Sets](using_metamodule.md#knob-sets) for more information.